-The Cambridge Community Electricity program was designed to encourage the development of new renewable energy projects in Cambridge and New England.
-The program is now directly supporting the development of a new solar energy project in Cambridge.
+The Cambridge Community Electricity Program was designed to encourage the development of new renewable energy projects in Cambridge and New England.
+The program directly supported the development of a new solar energy project in Cambridge.

 Add renewable energy in Cambridge

-Once the new solar energy project is up and running, the City will apply the renewable energy certificates (RECs) generated by this project to a portion of the electricity used by both Standard Green and 100% Green Plus participants.
+The City will apply the renewable energy certificates (RECs) generated by this new solar project to a portion of the electricity used by both Standard Green and 100% Green Plus participants.
 As a result:

 - Standard Green participants will receive the minimum amount of renewable energy required by the state, all from projects in New England.
-They will also receive additional renewable electricity from the new solar project, over and above the state-required minimum, once the project is up and running.
+They will also receive additional renewable electricity from the new solar project, over and above the state-required minimum.

 - 100% Green Plus participants will receive 100% renewable energy, all from projects in New England by having 100% Massachusetts Class I RECs purchased on their behalf.
-They will also receive additional renewable energy from the new solar project, once the project is up and running.
+They will also receive additional renewable energy from the new solar project.

 Renewable energy is purchased through renewable energy certificates, or RECs.
 Visit this page to learn about RECs.

 Support renewable energy throughout New England

 Through the program, the City also makes it possible to do more.
 Program participants may choose to opt up to the 100% Green Plus option and receive 100% renewable electricity from renewable energy projects in New England (MA Class I RECs), as well as receiving additional renewable electricity from the new Cambridge solar project.
 100% Green Plus participants are supporting the development of additional renewable energy throughout New England by: